rsriniva86/CurrencyConverterApp/README.md

 - Retrofit for network calls

 ## Future Improvements
-- Add more unit tests
+- Add unit tests (Currently only one class is tested)
 - Handle for case when first time app is opened and there is no internet
 - Introduce Dependency injection
 - Introduce Pull to refresh UX pattern